Tea and Health Benefits of Black, Green, Oolong, Yellow and White Tea

-Tea gives the body the much needed stimulus and energy to shrug off the early morning lethargy.
-The caffeine in tea provides this.
+Tea gives the body the much-needed stimulus and energy to shrug off the early morning lethargy.
+The caffeine component of tea provides this.

-In India as well as many other countries including the Middle East and UK, tea is mainly drunk hot.
-In the US and Canada the majority prefer it cold as iced tea.
+In India, as well as many other countries including the Middle East and the UK, tea is mainly drunk hot.
+In the US and Canada, the majority prefer it cold as iced tea.

 Tea has its origin in India and China.

 Camellia sinensis plant, amongst the Camellia genus of plants, has been bred selectively over hundreds of years to produce the finest qualities of teas.

 Two major tea varieties - the small-leaved, Camellia sinensis var. sinensis is used to produce Chinese tea and the Indian teas, the Darjeeling and Nilgiri teas while the larger leaved, Camellia sinensis var. assamica is used to produce Assam tea.

 In some parts of Japan, Camellia sasanqua is used to produce tea.

 Many other species of Camellia can produce a beverage similar to tea.

 Green tea, black tea, in fact, all different varieties of teas except the herbal teas are made from the leaves of the plant, Camellia sinensis.